crazytruth/iniesta/docs/source/iniesta/type_event_polling.rst

 ------------

 -   All necessary AWS resources have been created

+    - A SNS Topic
+    - A SQS Queue
+    - Subscription with filter policies
+    - Proper permissions

 -   :code:`EVENT_POLLING` is included in :code:`INIESTA_INITIALIZATION_TYPE`
 -   Set :code:`INIESTA_SNS_PRODUCER_GLOBAL_TOPIC_ARN`
 -   Set your :code:`INIESTA_SQS_CONSUMER_FILTERS`